neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/challenges-git-cli-and-remote.md

 ### Connect the Session Notebook to GitHub

 You already created a folder and file structure for your session notes.
-Now, we want to connect the ´session-notebook` to your GitHub account as a repository.
+Now, we want to connect the `session-notebook` to your GitHub account as a repository.
 Therefore we need to connect the local repository to a remote repository.

 #### Part 1